GaryHostt/DR_DNS-1/LabGuide100.md

 Disaster Recovery Network and connectivity setup
 =======================================================

-This solution provides a Network Architecture deployment to demonstrate Disaster Recovery scenario across 2 regions [examples are geared towards region Ashburn & Phoenix, but any region in OCI can be used].
+This solution provides a Network Architecture deployment to demonstrate Disaster Recovery scenario across 2 regions [examples are geared towards region London & Frankfurt, but any regions in OCI can be used].

 Note: This is **not** configured for a product environment. **This is just for demo purposes.**